IgorDouven/COVID.jl/README.md

 ![Flexible lockdowns, upper row showing results, bottom row showing weight](./doc/flex.png)

 ## Evolutionary computing
-To find the Pareto-optimal solutions to the question of which window size and which scaling factor to use, we use an evolutionary algorithm, more exactly the NSGA-II algorithm (N. Srinivas & K. Deb, 1994, "Multiobjective Optimization Using Nondominated Sorting in Genetic Algorithms," _Evolutionary Computing_, **2**, pp. 221-48).
+To find the Pareto-optimal solutions to the question of which window size and which scaling factor to use, we recruit an evolutionary algorithm, more exactly the NSGA-II algorithm (N. Srinivas & K. Deb, 1994, "Multiobjective Optimization Using Nondominated Sorting in Genetic Algorithms," _Evolutionary Computing_, **2**, pp. 221-48).
+The objective functions to jointly minimize are:
+1. number of direct deaths;
+2. undercapacity of critical care;
+3. suppression of social (and consequently economic) activity.
+Each proposed solution is scored in light of these criteria on five consecutive runs of `numb_updates` units of time.
+The best proposals are selected for the next generation, which consists of them and the offspring they are allowed to have.

+Evolutionary algorithms are computationally costly, so it is recommend to make full use of parallel computing (which is easy to do in Julia).
+The following runs the NSGA-II algorithm for 15 generations, starting with a parent population of 24 (meaning that a generation will consist of 48 agents, i.e., solutions), and the tests are conducted on the basis of 150 updates:

 ```julia
 using Distributed